amihere/digital_qlc/questions.md

 ## crisis_resources

-**Question:** Here are people who can help right now: Crisis Text Line: Text HOME to 741741, National Suicide Prevention Lifeline: 988, If you're in immediate danger: Call 911 or go to your nearest emergency room.
+**Question:** If you're in immediate danger: Call 0800678678 or go to your nearest emergency room.
 I'm also still here if you want to keep talking while you reach out to them.

 **Type:** choice

-**Options:** Talk to someone now, Stay here with Eli, I need a moment
+**Options:** Talk to someone now, Stay here with Eli, Let me think about it

 **Next:** summary